Code-Institute-Submissions/p4-devstories-1/README.md

 ### GitHub

-The project was deployed to GitHub Pages using the following steps...
+The projects code was stored on github

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/owenbcoding/p4-devstories)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.

 ### Forking the GitHub Repository